 In Additional Filtering Options, you can select a stock status and configure price range settings.
 Choose By Price option type (base price, final price, starting from price, or starting to price) and specify minimum and maximum values for the price.

 In Product Conditions, you specify filtering options to make the rule more precise.
-Use various product attributes.
+You can use various product attributes.

 Possibility to show/hide Add to Wishlist and Add to Compare buttons is available if you select any of the options for hiding price.
 If you’d like to replace the price with text, the two additional options appear: Replacement block for product page and Replacement block for categories page.

-The Restriction Action tab lets you allow/deny direct links, choose action on forbid (Redirect to CMS page or Show 404 page), and specify where a CMS page redirects to.
+The Restriction Action tab lets you allow/deny direct links, choose the action on forbid (Redirect to CMS page or Show 404 page), and set redirection for a CMS page.

-All pages and blocks are gathered under Content -> Elements -> Pages/Blocks.
+All CMS pages and blocks are gathered under Content -> Elements -> Pages/Blocks.